-Education attainment, segmented by high school, some college (which includes community colleges and other two-year institutions), bachelor and post-graduate degrees, can be found via the U.S. Census Bureau.
+• Education attainment, segmented by high school, some college (which includes community colleges and other two-year institutions), bachelor and post-graduate degrees, can be found via the U.S. Census Bureau.
 In addition to education

-- attainment, the U.S. Census also reports on school financing from state and local governments. - Union membership and participation by occupation, industry and state is available via BLS, as is information regarding work stoppages.
+• Union membership and participation by occupation, industry and state is available via BLS, as is information regarding work stoppages.